 6. Not providing value

-I think this is one of the most common mistakes I see sellers make when sending emails.
+I think this is one of the most common mistakes I see sellers make when sending review emails.

 Their emails don’t provide any value to customers.

 Basically, they only focus on what they can get from the customer instead of thinking of ways that they can help them.

 However, shoppers are more likely to help you if you provide them with some value first.

 This can be some simple tips or instructions about your product so they get the most out of your product.